jampez77/RoyalMail/README.md

 # ![Logo](https://github.com/jampez77/RoyalMail/blob/main/logo.png "Royal Mail Logo") Royal Mail parcel tracking for Home Assistant

-This component provides details of a specified Jet2 booking and adds sensors to [Home Assistant](https://www.home-assistant.io/) which can be used in your own automations.
+This integration synchronises your Royal Mail tracking data and adds sensors to [Home Assistant](https://www.home-assistant.io/) which can be used in your own automations.

 ---